Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Abstract

 \section{Abstract}

-In this paper, we provide a theoretical analysis of the nuclear-norm regularized least squares for full-rank matrix completion.
-Although similar formulations have been examined by previous studies, their results are unsatisfactory because only additive upper bounds are provided.
-Under the assumption that the top eigenspaces of the target matrix are incoherent, we derive a \emph{relative} upper bound for recovering the best low-rank approximation of the unknown matrix.
-Our relative upper bound is tighter than previous additive bounds of other methods if the mass of the target matrix is concentrated on its top eigenspaces, and also implies perfect recovery if it is low-rank.
-The analysis is built upon the optimality condition of the regularized formulation and existing guarantees for low-rank matrix completion.
-To the best of our knowledge, this is first time such a relative bound is proved for the regularized formulation of matrix completion.
+In this paper, we develop a \emph{relative} error bound for nuclear norm regularized matrix completion, with the focus on the completion of full-rank matrices.
+Under the assumption that the top eigenspaces of the target matrix are incoherent, we derive a relative upper bound for recovering the best low-rank approximation of the unknown matrix.
+Although multiple works have been devoted to analyzing the recovery error of full-rank matrix completion, their error bounds are usually additive, making it impossible to obtain the perfect recovery case and more generally difficult to leverage the skewed distribution of eigenvalues.
+Our analysis is built upon the optimality condition of the regularized formulation and existing guarantees for low-rank matrix completion.
+To the best of our knowledge, this is the first relative bound that has been proved for the regularized formulation of matrix completion.